Prince Andrew gives up Duke of York title and honours ahead of Giuffre book

 “With His Majesty’s agreement, we feel I must now go a step further.
 I will therefore no longer use my title or the honours which have been conferred upon me.
 As I have said previously, I vigorously deny the accusations against me.”

-The King’s brother will retain the dukedom, which can only be removed by an Act of Parliament but not use it.
+The King’s brother will retain the dukedom, which can only be removed by an Act of Parliament but he will not use the title.

 He will also give up his knighthood as a Knight Grand Cross of the Royal Victorian Order (GCVO) and his Garter role as a Royal Knight Companion of the Most Noble Order of the Garter.